moov-io/watchman/README.md

 ### Data persistence

-By design, Watchman **does not persist** (save) any data about the search queries or lists pulled from external sources.
+By design, Watchman **does not persist** search queries.
+Your application must retain screening logs (who was screened, when, against which list hashes, at which cutoff).
 Watchman can store ingested files (the individual records) in a MySQL or PostgreSQL database for concurrent access.
 External lists that are downloaded on startup (and refreshed periodically) are only kept in memory.
 No encryption of data in-memory is performed.